-Become a Certified Service Dog Trainer: Certification and Career Roadmap
+Certified Service Dog Trainer: Certification & Career Roadmap

 Learn how to become a certified service dog trainer.
-Research the job duties and education and certification requirements and find out how to start a career as a certified dog trainer.
+Research the job duties as well as education and certification requirements, and find out how to start a career as a certified dog trainer.

 |Degree Level||None required*|

 |Technical Skills||Know how to use common dog training equipment, including clickers, targets and tethers*|

 |Additional Requirements||Enjoy working with dogs, patience*|